prosper00/STM8-AD9833-Function-Generator/README.md

 - Replace frequency pot, wave shape button and range button with a single rotary encoder
 - Finish documentation and wiki pages
 - PWM output on PA3
+- The AD9833 outputs sin and triangle waves at a few hundred mV, but square waves at full Vcc.
+This makes it difficult to implement a single simple solution for amplification and offset that works well for all modes

 ### Requirements:
 - sdcc - I used version 4.0.7